by Connie Oswald Stofko

 There are so many reasons to use native plants in your garden.
 They are generally easy to maintain.
 They attract pollinators (find out why this is important).
 And they can be pretty, too!

 One plant that Yadon discussed was butterfly flower or asclepias tuberosa.
-It was named Perennial Plant of the Year by the Perennial Plant Association and was recommended by Master Gardeners in the March issue of WNY Gardening Matters.
+It was named Perennial Plant of the Year by the Perennial Plant Association.

 It has been called butterfly weed, but people were hesitant to plant something that is called a weed.